spinnaker/spinnaker.github.io/community/contributing/docs/github-changes.md

 ---
 layout: single
-title:  "Make a Change Using the GitHub UI"
+title:  "Make a Change Using the GitHub Web UI"
 sidebar:
   nav: community
 ---